ChesterSng/TISC2022/Challenge 5B.md

 ```
 ![Login Success](./Images/Challenge5_2.png)

 We use burpsuite to intercept the request, change the json object that is POST-ed and then we can login into the portal!
+Later on, I needed to keep creating new sessions as I was trying to craft the payload.
+A faster way to *log in* will be to send a POST request in repeater, without the cookie, when the web server replies with the success message, copy out the generate session token and edit the cookie in firefox to have a fresh session.

 ![Login Success GUI](./Images/Challenge5_3.png)